-The minimum requirements for filing are as follows:9
+The minimum requirements for filing a trademark application are as follows:9

 - Full name of applicant;

 - Full address of applicant;

-- 15 specimens of mark for each class;
+- A specimen of the mark;

 - International classification, and goods and/or services specification;

-- Official fee of USD 105 for each class.
+- Payment of the current official fee for trademark filing.

 With the above information, the Registrar will issue the Acknowledgement of Filing Instruction and the mark information will be published on an online database of the D/IPR and the World Intellectual Property Organization (WIPO).
-Further required information and documents must be submitted thereafter.
-The current process for registering trademarks in Cambodia usually takes around nine months to one year, although longer waiting times may be encountered depending on the nature of the mark, the applicant and the Registrar.
+Any further required information and documents must be submitted thereafter.

+The current process for registering trademarks in Cambodia usually takes around nine months to one year, although longer waiting times may be encountered depending on the nature of the mark, the applicant and the Registrar's capacity.
 If an applicant believes they will be seriously disadvantaged due to the delay between filing and registration, they may request expedited examination.
 The request must be in writing and accompanied by a declaration setting forth the reasons for the request.

-The D/IPR will issue the notice of acceptance of mark registration when the mark application is deemed to comply with the requirements of the Trademark Law and the certificate of mark registration will be granted after the registration fee has been paid.
+The D/IPR will issue the notice of acceptance of mark registration when the mark application is deemed to comply with the requirements of the Trademark Law and the certificate of mark registration will be issued.